|

 Getting to the Kinabatangan River (Sukau)

 Basically, all tours start somewhere around Sandakan.
 Sandakan is on the eastern side of Borneo and has a few connections via bus or plane from nearby cities.
-Usually, people start from Kota Kinabalu and then come out to Sandakan.
+Usually, people start from Kota Kinabalu and then come out to Sandakan to do tours.

 You can either get picked up directly in the city, or go out to the Rainforest Discovery Center in Sepilok and get picked up there.